(Twist wrap dresses by Dessy in blush pink.)

 From the left we have the beautiful bridesmaids dressed in chiffon gowns in Dessy Style 2894, 2886, 2905, 2907.

-If you have a younger bridesmaid, then Dessy also offers a selection of vibrant red bridesmaid dresses that are specifically designed to suit teenagers, like this stylish Junior Bridesmaid dress JR530.
+If you have a younger bridesmaid, Dessy also offers a selection of red bridesmaid dresses that are specifically designed to suit teenagers, like this stylish Junior Bridesmaid dress JR530.
 And how lovely to give your bridesmaids a matching friendship bracelet as a reminder of your special day?

 And don't leave the boys out: Dessy has men's accessories that color co-ordinate perfectly with the girls.
 You can even give the ushers cufflinks and studs to match!

-You'll find more red wedding theme inspiration at Dessy here.
+You'll find more red wedding inspiration here.

 If you're not a pink kind of a bride but you want a classic, delicate shade then you might like to investigate the possibilities of a Tiffany blue wedding theme.